Fit Slow Cooker Queen

 What Size Turkey Breast To Use

-I have a 6-quart slow cooker & Instant Pot that I use to make most of my meals, and that allows me to cook a turkey breast that is up to about six pounds (or more, depending on the shape).
-Most often I get turkey breast in the five-pound range and that ends up being just the perfect size to fit while also having just enough leftovers to get an easy extra meal.
-You might find that you can fit a turkey breast that’s a bit bigger in your appliance, and I always suggest thinking about the shape of your slow cooker or Instant Pot when picking out a turkey breast.
-A turkey breast may fall in the five to six-pound range but still not fit in your appliance based on the shape, so make sure to think about how well it will fit when you’re shopping.
+To cook a turkey breast in the slow cooker, you will need a large 6-quart slow cooker.
+I usually use a turkey breast in the 6-pound range and that ends up being just the perfect size while also having enough leftovers to get an easy extra meal.
+I always suggest thinking about the shape of your slow cooker or Instant Pot when picking out a turkey breast.
+This is because you may find turkey breast in 5-7 pound range but it still might not fit in your appliance based on its shape.
+Be sure to think about how your turkey will fit in the slow cooker (or Instant Pot) when you’re turkey shopping.

 How Many People Will This Serve?